KendiKabuli/Salary-prediction/README.md

 Salary Prediction Project
-- This project uses machine learning to predict employee salaries based on their features such as experience, education, department, and gender.
+- This is a simple Machine learning project that uses linear regression to predict employee salaries based on their features such as experience, education, department, and gender.

 Features include: